andrewmthomas87/andrew/content/pages/about.md

 <label for="sn-workday" class="margin-toggle sidenote-number"></label>
 <input type="checkbox" id="sn-workday" class="margin-toggle" />
 <span class="sidenote">Workday's stock price has tripled since this acquisition.</span>, a startup co-founded by
 Up-A-Creek mentor Terry Olkin.
-Two years later, Terry co-founded Left Hand Robotics.
-I interned for and eventually worked full-time for Left Hand Robotics from a handful of months after its conception all the way through [its acquisition by The Toro Company][5].
+Two years later, Terry co-founded Left Hand Robotics, aiming to build autonomous robots for outdoor labor-intensive tasks.
+I worked for Left Hand Robotics on-and-off starting a handful of months after its conception up to [its acquisition by The Toro Company][5].

 During this time, I was a student at Northwestern University, studying Computer Science in the Engineering school.
+When the COVID pandemic hit, I withdrew

 ...